Yukiko Koga

 Associate Professor of Anthropology

-My research explores emerging moral and legal landscapes for post-imperial and post-colonial reckoning in East Asia today as contemporary generations wrestle with the history of settler colonialism, forced migration, and slavery, decades after the formal end of Japanese imperial violence.
+My research explores what it means and takes to come to terms with catastrophic state violence long after that violence ends.
+Through three book projects, I examine the shifting moral and legal landscapes for post-imperial and post-colonial reckoning in East Asia, investigating how contemporary generations wrestle with the history of settler colonialism, forced migration, and slavery, decades after the formal end of Japanese imperial violence.

 I earned my Ph.D. in Anthropology from Columbia University, MA in Political Science from the Maxwell School of Citizenship and Public Affairs at Syracuse University, and Bachelor of Laws from Keio University in Tokyo.